atomicdata-dev/atomic-data-docs/src/mutations/suggestions.md

 # Atomic Suggestions

-Atomic Suggestions is a standard that enables decentralized collaboration on resources.
+Atomic Suggestions is a proposed standard that enables decentralized collaboration on resources.
 It's basically Git for linked data.
 <!-- It describes how proposals for data changes -->